 Folk Coffee Anthropology by Espresso Concepts

 Opening its doors in January 2016, this Bree Street haunt offers caffeine lovers, food enthusiasts and everyone in between a unique coffee experience.
 With its stylish yet comfortable atmosphere, guests are immediately put at ease and are invited to sit back and relax with a great cuppa Joe in the book corner, on the couch or at a table by the eateries large windows.
 No matter whether it is for a quick cup on-the-run, a coffee date or even a couple of coffee cocktails before painting the town red – Folk Coffee Anthropology welcomes anyone and everyone and aims to make your cup of java just the way you like it.
-To accompany the coffee inspired beverages, the eatery too offers a small yet extensive food menu comprising various tapas and light meals.
-Crowd favourites includes the fish cakes served with coriander and a pinch of chili topped with salsa and guacamole and the hot and spicy chicken livers served with crispy ciabatta toast.
-What’s more, Folk Coffee Anthropology is also a retail store for Espresso Concepts and is the sole importer of the Spanish Iberital espresso machines as well as other domestic coffee goods and beans.
+To accompany the coffee inspired beverages, the eatery also offers an extensive food menu comprising various tapas and light meals.
+Crowd favourites include the artisan hand made burgers, deep dish quiche which changes daily, chicken Caesar salad served with bacon bits, poached egg and crispy croutons, and the hot and spicy chicken livers served with fresh ciabatta.
+What’s more, Folk Coffee Anthropology is also a retail store for Espresso Concepts coffee and is the sole importer of the Spanish Iberital espresso machines as well as other domestic coffee goods and beans.

 Shop 4 Touchstone House | 7 Bree Street | Cape Town | +27 (0)21 276 1795